dndma/CubeTimer/README.md

 CubeTimer helps cubers control their results in 3x3 solves

-Generated scrambles conforms to WCA(https://www.worldcubeassociation.org) standards
+Generated scrambles conform to WCA(https://www.worldcubeassociation.org) standards

 Sign up to save your personal solves or use app as 'stranger'